-The chances are that your horse has either been on a reduced workload, or has not been ridden at all
+The chances are that your horse has been on a reduced workload during the pandemic, so it is critical your

 If you want to keep up with the latest from the equestrian world without leaving home, grab a H&H subscription

 - If possible lunge or walk your horse in-hand before going out on the roads — particularly if they have been on a reduced workload or not in work at all over the past few weeks.

 - Try and let someone know where you are going and when you expect to be back.